 In the Caregivers program the focus is on self-care strategies to support caregivers to look after themselves so that they are better able to provide care for others.

 Mindful-Self Care for Caregivers was offered in 2018-19 in partnership with Family Caregivers of BC.
-Due to resoundingly positive response by participants, Mindfulness West will endeavour to continue to offer the program.
+Due to resoundingly positive response by participants, Mindfulness West will continue to offer the program when there is need.

 This course directly targeted my thoughts and behaviours and showed me the link to my anxiety.
 Before this I had not found help that was tangible or constructive.